 Are you sailing in Corfú and looking for some exceptional panorama to take amazing pictures and immortalize unforgettable moments of your holidays?
 In the northernmost point of Corfù, near the village of Peroulades, you’ll find what you seek.

 Cape Drastis is a little piece of heaven on Earth.
-Peaceful, quiet, amazing, unlike anything you’ve ever seen.
-What makes it so special is the silhouette of its vertical cliffs shaped by the wind.
-These impressive rock formations sheer straight to the sea, surrounding tiny sea caves and strips of powder sand.
+Peaceful, quiet, surprising, unlike anything you’ve ever seen.
+What makes it so unique is the silhouette of its vertical cliffs shaped by the wind.
+These impressive rock formations plunge straight to the sea, surrounding tiny sea caves and strips of powder sand.
 All around, islands and beaches only accessible by boat make it amongst the best things to visit in Corfu.

-Near Sidari, there is another natural masterpiece, the Canal d’Amour (the Channel of Love), of the same geological formation of Cape Drastis.
+Near the settlement of Sidari, there is another natural masterpiece, the Canal d’Amour (the Channel of Love), of the same geological formation of Cape Drastis.
 The Canal d’Amour is an idyllic bay of unique rock formations and colours.
-Enclosed between the rocks, there is a beach equipped with bars and restaurants and a little cove.
-But what makes this place even more scenic are the famous yellow, white cliffs and the green, lush vegetation that surround blue canals and coves.
+Two rocks enclose this bay where you retreat in one of its bars and restaurants.
+What makes this place even more scenic are the famous yellow, white cliffs and the green, lush vegetation that surround blue canals and inlets.